(Originally published: 26th December 2012)

 The project has been successfully funded so far, with an estimated delivery date of February 2013.
 For a mini supercomputer, the price seems really promising since it’s magically $99!
 It’s not recommended for non-programmer and non-Linux users, but the kit is loaded with development software to create your projects.

 10. Google Driverless Car

 I could still remember the day I watch the iRobot as a teen, and being skeptical about my brother’s statement that one day, the driverless car would become a reality.
 And it’s now a reality, made possible by… a search engine company, Google.

 While the data source is still a secret recipe, the Google driverless car is powered by artificial intelligence that utilizes the input from the video cameras inside the car, a sensor on the vehicle’s top, and some radar and position sensors attached to different positions of the car.
 Sounds like a lot of effort to mimic the human intelligence in a car, but so far the system has successfully driven 1609 kilometres without human commands!

 “You can count on one hand the number of years it will take before ordinary people can experience this.”
 Google co-founder, Sergey Brin said.
-However, innovation is an achievement, consumerization is the headache, as Google currently face the challenge to forge the system into an affordable gem that every worker with an average salary could benefit from.
+However, innovation is an achievement, and consumerization is the headache, as Google currently faces the challenge to forge the system into an affordable gem that every worker with an average salary could benefit from.